Planning Your Search

 Evaluate and Prioritize

 Evaluate and prioritize which opportunities will best meet your goals.
-First conduct some initial research.
+First, conduct some initial research.
 Learn more about the companies or industries on your list or the job role itself, especially if they’re new to you.
-This will help you determine which opportunities are best for you, but also help you develop strategies beyond your application like: who you can tap in your network, different avenues to conduct your search or the career fairs you attend.
+This will help you determine which opportunities are best for you and to develop job search strategies beyond online applications like: who you can tap in your network, specialized job boards, industry communities, other different avenues to conduct your search, or niche career fairs you could attend.

 As you collect information, consider the following factors:

 - Curiosity/Interest in the Work: Will you like the job?

 - Location: Will you have to relocate?
 Do you have preferences on where you want to live?

 - Qualifications: Do you meet the minimum qualifications for the job?

 - Paid or unpaid: If it's an internship, will you get paid?
 If not, how will that impact your budget in terms of housing and the commute?